-The Company also proposes an independent contract between the Company and SSN to provide and deploy a network that is complete with all hardware, software, and support services for locations within the DOT pilot's Phase 3 (see Section 6.4 below) and an individual municipal testing application.
-This solution will support approximately 400 Company-provided nodes with integrated SSN communication technology.
-SSN will design, own, and manage the end-to-end network, except the individual devices.
-This contract will include all professional services related to project management, field design, field network deployment support, network acceptance testing, and end-user training.
+The Company also proposes an independent contract between the Company and SSN to provide and deploy a network that is complete with all hardware, software, and support services for Specific to the locations within the DOT pilot's Phase 3 (see Section 6.4 below) and other locations to be mutually agreed upon by the Company and DOT, an individual municipal testing application plan.
+This solution will support approximately 4300 alternate manufacturers' Company provided nodes with integrated SSN communication technology.
+SSN will design, own, and manage the end to end network, except the individual devices.
+This contract will include all professional services related to project management, field design, field network deployment support, network acceptance testing, and end user training.
 The "StreetLight Vision" Central Management System (CMS) and the SSN Software Suite will support the network.
+This application promotes the testing of alternate IC meter manufacturers incorporated within compatible devices that are not consistent with the approved DOT specified Cimcon devices.

 These proposed network service providers will provide endpoint monitoring, management and reporting, network management, and remote firmware upgrades.
-The DOT and individual municipal customer that participates in field testing will maintain specific access and secure privileges to the individual street light data management systems to manage and monitor the network-controlled street lights in their respective footprint.
-The Company encourages each participant to use the street lighting control functionality of these networks to diversify the scheduled operation of the street lights to vary the energy consumption that will be measured by the associated IC meters.
+The DOT and individual municipal customer that participates in field testing will maintain specific access and secure privileges to the individual street light data management systems to manage and monitor the network-controlled street lights throughout the field testing in their respective footprint.
+The Company encourages the DOTeach participant to use the street lighting control functionality of THE NARRAGANSETT ELECTRIC COMPANY d/b/a NATIONAL GRID RIPUC DOCKET NO. 4513 IN RE: STREET LIGHT METERING PILOT-PROPOSAL MARCH-JULY 273, 2015 PAGE 11 OF 3949 these networks to diversify the scheduled operation of the street lights to vary the energy consumption that will be measured by the associated IC meters.